 Due to his temper, he would often take out on these two, who had their own share of temper.
 Despite this, the London-born drummers introduced one of the best showmanship to the world of rock.

 His signature was the double-kick virtuosity and extended solos.
-He had a way of adding life to every performance he was involved in; something that inspired many other musicians to follow his footsteps.
+He had a way of adding life to every performance he was involved in; something that inspired many other musicians to follow in his footsteps.
 And for a while, he was able to make the world of rock have something with a different flavor.

 Unfortunately, the Blind Faith did not last long, perhaps because of the constant faith.
 Hence, Baker moved to Nigeria after the breakup and stayed here for part of the seventies.